Julius Caesar (100-44 BCE)

 “Today the enemy would have won the war if only they had a commander who knew how to conquer.”

-- This comment was stated by Caesar in reference to his siege of Pompey the Great at Dyrrhachium, in ancient Greece (modern Albania).
-Pompey could have broken through Caesar’s siege walls, but failed to press his advantage.
-Nevertheless, Caesar eventually abandoned the siege to regroup and resupply.
-The comment was recorded by Plutarch and Suetonius, each in their books similarly called Caesar.
+- This comment was allegedly stated by Caesar in reference to his unsuccessful siege of Pompey the Great at Dyrrhachium in 48 BCE.
+Pompey was able to resist Caesar’s efforts at encirclement, but Pompey, in Caesar’s opinion, failed to press his advantage after the siege was called off.
+The comment was recorded by Plutarch (Parallel Lives, Caesar, 39.39) and Suetonius (The Twelve Caesars, Caesar, 36).